Categories

 Midday & Harsh Sunlight Advice

-Avoid harsh, burning, overhead sunlight in midday hours ruining your once-only beach wedding photos!
-See examples above.
-Sunrise or sunset times (with exception during winter) have cooler, cleaner, nicer, more private & beautiful results.
-See our 1-minute video on this:
+Avoid harsh, burning, overhead sunlight in midday hours ruining your once-only beach wedding pics for the next 700+ years (see left side pics above).
+Have your ceremony at sunrise or sunset times for cooler, cleaner, more private & beautiful results (right side pics above).

-Sunrise or sunset hours get you clean, soft, deserted beaches, more private, quieter, much cooler temps, and amazing sky colors with fantastic wedding photos!
-See explanations below.
+Without harsh sunlight issues in midday hours, you get clean, soft, deserted beaches, more private, very quiet, much cooler temps, and amazing sky colors with fantastic wedding photos!

 The exception is wintertime & early spring in late November to March - midday warmth is needed then.

-BUT DURING May, June, July, August, September dates:
+DURING May, June, July, August, September dates ~

-• Avoid 9am – 6pm between mid-April to mid-October.
-It is SUPER HOT (& heat index around 100+ degrees May-Sept!)
+• Avoid 9am – 6pm between mid-April to mid-October is SUPER HOT (heat index around 100 degrees May-Sept!)

-• Overhead, harsh sunlight makes everyone squint nonstop with shadowy ‘black-eyes’ and black cheekbones/noses make everyone look super haggard, old, tired (see pics above & below & the video in this article).
+• Overhead, harsh sunlight makes everyone squint nonstop with shadowy ‘black-eyes’ and black cheekbones/noses make everyone look super haggard, old, tired (see pics above & below)

 • Heavy humidity, sweaty, running makeup and hairdo wilting …